ElsaYilinWang/DECI-EmailAutomationTool/README.md

 Data Persistence:

-All user-entered text will be automatically saved to a local email_data.json file.
+All user-entered text will be automatically saved to a local email_data.json file, stored in the user's AppData folder.

 System Logging:

-The application shall generate and maintain a log file (app_log.log).
+The application shall generate and maintain two log files in the user's AppData folder:

+app_log.log: A human-readable, plain-text log for easy debugging.

+app_log.jsonl: A structured JSON log where each line is a JSON object, designed for automated parsing and database ingestion.

-The log shall record key events, including application start/shutdown, data loading, batch send initiation, individual emails sent, and all errors.
+The logs shall record key events, including application start/shutdown, data loading, batch send initiation, individual emails sent, and all errors.

-The log file will automatically rotate to prevent excessive size.
+Both log files will automatically rotate to prevent excessive size.

 4. Non-Functional Requirements
 Platform: Developed in Python and compatible with Windows.